stormpath/express-stormpath/docs/source/password_reset.rst

 Stormpath has your back when it comes to password reset!
 We have a complete, secure solution that allows your users to request a password reset by email.
-We send the user a link with a verification token, when they click on this link they arrive back at your site.
+We send the user a link with a verification token; when they click on this link they arrive back at your site.
 You then validate that this token came from us, and allow the user to set a new password.
 We do all the heavy lifting for you!

 We are going to create two separate UI routes for this flow:

-* ``/password/requestReset`` will serve a form which alllows the user to ask for a new email.
+* ``/password/requestReset`` will serve a form, which allows the user to ask for a new email.
 * ``/password/reset`` will be the page they land on when they click on the link in their email.

 Generate the routes
 --------------------------------

-Using the generator command, create a route named ``passwordResetRequest`` but make sure that you set the URL to ``/password/requestReset`` when prompted.
+Using the generator command, create a route named ``passwordResetRequest``, but make sure that you set the URL to ``/password/requestReset`` when prompted.
 We will use this route to render a form which asks them for their email address::